 In fact, there are three types of resolutions that can be debated at Convention:

-This is the term used if your idea deals with issues or events that happened AFTER the deadline for resolutions to be submitted, (March 11th) has passed.
-This deadline is the same for both General Resolutions and Constitutional Amendments.
+This is the term used if your idea deals with issues or events that happened AFTER the deadline for resolutions to be submitted, (March 8th) has passed.

 - How is a Resolution written?